 - 1/2 teaspoon five-spice powder五香粉

-- 2 tablespoons caster sugar白糖
+- 1 and 1/2 tablespoons caster sugar白糖

 - 1 tablespoon Chinese cooking wine